Windows OS Hub

 This e-mail message will not be delivered to the recipient.

-You may also face a situation when you create a new mailbox in Exchange Server and get a message that a user with that SMTP address already exists:
+You may also face a situation when you create a new mailbox in the Exchange Server and get a message that a user with that SMTP address already exists:

 The proxy address SMTP:user2@woshub.com is already being used by the proxy address or LegacyExchnageDN.
 Please choose another proxy address.